 Transitioning our economy to net zero emissions will help reduce the impact of climate change, but some changes are inevitable.
-Safeguarding the health and resilience of our community requires an understanding of the ways our climate will change, and strategies to enhance our preparedness.
+You can read about some of the projected changes to Western Australia’s climate in the Western Australian climate projections: summary.

 Adapting to climate change can include a range of responses including changing how we do business, supporting healthy, connected cities and regions, building climate-resilient infrastructure, and addressing existing stressors on our environment.